ove/ove-services/packages/ove-service-layout/README.md

 This service requires a standard npm build, which can be built with lerna (as per instructions) in the README.md file found in the root of this repository.

-Alternatively, it can be build and run with standard npm, using the package.json.
+Alternatively, it can be built and run with standard npm, using the package.json.

 ## Testing & developing